mvcdigital/blisscakeart/src/content/gallery/_index.md

           rosemary, almonds, cranberries, cinnamon, to create the wreath
       - bullet: Merry Christmas hand piped in the centre, finished with red and gold ribbon
-  - images:
-      - image: /images/uploads/little-mermaid-1.jpg
-        primary: true
-      - image: /images/uploads/little-mermaid-2.jpg
-        primary: false
-      - image: /images/uploads/little-mermaid-3.jpg
-        primary: false
-    tags:
-      - name: Children
-    title: Little Mermaid Cake
-    text: Hand painted Little Mermaid Cake
-    bullets:
-      - bullet: Textured ganache covered cake, with fondant details in the mermaid tail/coral, pearls, and hand painted characters from the Little Mermaid
-      - bullet: Rich and moist chocolate sponge, paired with a chocolate buttercream filling
-      - bullet: Served 40 people
-  - tags:
-      - name: Christmas
-    images:
-      - image: /images/uploads/santa-elf-tree-xmas-cake-1.jpg
-        primary: true
-      - image: /images/uploads/santa-elf-tree-xmas-cake-3.jpg
-        primary: false
-    title: Christmas Santa and Elf cake
-    bullets:
-      - bullet: "The theme of the cake was meant to tell a little story of Santa bringing the presents for the tree, and the little cheeky elf has opened one "
-      - bullet: The tree and presents are made of cake and covered in fondant, so they are also edible and not just sugar
-    text: Christmas scene topped cake, with Santa/elf/tree/presents
 ---